foliovision/businesspress/readme.txt

 * Checkboxes to disable all the new WordPress features one by one.
 A lot of them are not needed and only make the site more fragile or slower.
 * Protecting your site privacy from WordPress.org API services
+* Switch help and news links to your own support and news channels.

 [Support](http://foliovision.com/support/)